Date: 24 February 2014. In the Head.

 project was finding a plastic box.
 I was not going to pay perfectly

-throw them away more often.
+taught me.
 They do but sometimes it takes a while

 so keep your eyes peeled.